 - a large pan for boiling water to place in oven below the cheesecake

 For a step-by-step process in making a cheesecake (low carb or not), check out the video below.
 I have included tips in the video to make it infinitely easier to make a cheesecake that doesn’t crack.
-It does take some time to cook and cool thoroughly, so be sure and make the cheesecake a day ahead of your event.
+It does take some time to cook and cool thoroughly, so be sure and make the cheesecake a day ahead.